 Those are physical causes that can lead people into severe depression.
 Praying isn’t the only answer.
 Now, let me be quick to say, because I know I’m on delicate ground here, many people get depressed and it’s sort of a chicken versus the egg, which comes first?
 And there are unresolved issues and there’s unresolved anger and there’s stress and there’s lifestyle changes and spiritual changes that need to happen.
 You get clinically depressed, you get on medication, let me be quick to say, medication is not the answer.

 You may need medication temporarily to get your body right so you can deal with the root issues.
 But to use medication to mask those and not work on those issues is as faulty a thinking as saying that medication is never right.
 So, I’m trying to balance it out and I think it’s very important that we say this.

 Root causes of depression?
 Some are physical.
 Some are psychological.
-A great loss of any type, real or concrete.
+A great loss of any type.
 Anger that has turned inward.
 Whoo.
 That is ninety-five percent of people’s depression.
 Guilt, real or imagined.
 Stress.
 Major transitions in your life: Going through adolescence, career choice, marriage, parenthood, first home, teenagers, mid-life, retirement.

 Grief; faulty thinking where you begin to have a poor self-image, unrealistic expectation, self-pity.